-3. Low-Power States (Sleep, Software Standby, Module Standby, U Standby, and R Standby) For low-power consumption, the SH7343 has sleep, software standby, module standby, U standby, and R standby states.
+3. Low-Power States (Sleep, Software Standby, Module Standby, and U Standby)

+For low-power consumption, the SH7323 has sleep, software standby, module standby, and U standby states.

 The sleep, software standby, and module standby states are switched using the SLEEP instruction.
-When the emulator is used, the sleep and software standby states can be cleared with either the normal clearing function or with the [STOP] button, and a break will occur.
+When the emulator is used, the sleep state can be cleared with either the normal clearing function or with the [STOP] button, and a break will occur.